haacked/haacked.com/_posts/archived/2009-04-03-tipjar-title-tags-and-master-pages.aspx.markdown

 ---
 layout: post
-title: "TipJar: Title Tags and Master Pages"
+title: 'TipJar: Title Tags and Master Pages'
 date: 2009-04-03 -0800
 comments: true
 disqus_identifier: 18607
-categories: [asp.net,asp.net mvc]
+categories:
+- asp.net
+- asp.net mvc
+redirect_from: "/archive/2009/04/02/tipjar-title-tags-and-master-pages.aspx/"
 ---

 There are a couple of peculiarities worth understanding when dealing with title tags and master pages within Web Forms and [ASP.NET MVC](http://asp.net/mvc "ASP.NET MVC").
 These assume you are using the